botlabs-gg/yagpdb/serverstats/README.md

 ### Redis layout

-To count 24h stats yagpdb stores things inside sorted sets with unix timestamp as score, it will then routinely walk over all stats and remove those with screos of less then current unix time - 24h, this might be expensive later on, if so i might have to figure out a better way.
+To count 24h stats yagpdb stores things inside sorted sets with unix timestamp as score, it will then routinely walk over all stats and remove those with scores of less then current unix time - 24h, this might be expensive later on, if so i might have to figure out a better way.

 guild_stats_msg_channel:{guildid} - sorted set: key: channelid:msg_id, score: unix timestamp
 guild_stats_members_changed:{guildid} - sorted set: key: joined|left:userid, score: unix timestamp